Verca/tic-tac-toe/README.md

 `npm install`

 ## Run
-To run this application, install it and then run with this command:
+To run this application, install it and then run these commands (in separate terminal windows):

-`npm run webpack`
+`npm run build`
+`webpack-dev-server`

 Application runs on `localhost:8080`